Tag Archives: Prayer

 In the morning, we huddled around Grace behind a curtained room.
 Her daddy’s strong arms are around her mommy.
 Her papa’s firm grip held me up.
 Words failed to express our love for this precious twenty-nine-day-old child.
 We covered her with our tears, our kisses, and our prayers.

-“Please Lord, bring her back to me,” my daughter whispered and cried out.
+“Please, Lord, bring her back to me,” my daughter whispered, crying out.

 In a moment’s time, they whisked her away to prep her and lay her on the operating table, surrounded by nine surgeons.
-We felt helpless but believed God while we prayed that He would return Grace to us alive . . . whole . . . and healthy.
+We felt helpless, but we believed in God as we prayed that He would return Grace to us alive, whole, and healthy.

 After four hours in surgery, the cardiologist reported, “Grace’s heart is very sick,” and added, “We didn’t know how sick until actually seeing it.”